AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/using-data-exports-to-pinpoint-discrepancies.md

 ## The source database has FEWER rows than Magento BI {#lessrows}

-If the source database has fewer rows than Magento BI, then it’s possible that rows are being deleted from the source database and Magento BI isn’t picking up these deletions. ** [Deleting data](https://support.magento.com/hc/en-us/articles/360016731631-Optimizing-your-database-for-analysis#delete) can lead to discrepancies, lengthier update times, and a slew of logistical headaches** , so we strongly recommend you don’t ever delete data unless it’s really necessary.
+If the source database has fewer rows than Magento BI, then it’s possible that rows are being deleted from the source database and Magento BI isn’t picking up these deletions.
+[Deleting data](https://support.magento.com/hc/en-us/articles/360016731631-Optimizing-your-database-for-analysis#delete) can lead to discrepancies, lengthier update times, and a slew of logistical headaches, so we strongly recommend you don’t ever delete data unless it’s really necessary.

 If, however, rows are deleted from the table, take a look at the recheck frequency on the primary key.
 Rechecking the primary key means that the table will be checked for deleted rows.